Certifying 3-Edge-Connectivity: Chains as Mader-paths

 \section{Chains as Mader-paths}

 We show that, assuming that the input graph is 3-edge-connected, there are two chains that form a subdivision of a $K_2^3$, and that the other chains of the chain decomposition can be added one by one such that each chain is a Mader-path with respect to the union of the previously added chains.
 We will also show that chains can be added parent-first, i.e., when a chain is added, its parent was already added.
 In this way the current graph $G_c$ consisting of the already added chains is always \emph{parent-closed}.
-We will later show how to compute this ordering efficiently.\LV{ We will first give an $O((n + m) \log (n + m))$ algorithm and then a linear time algorithm.}
+We will later show how to compute this ordering efficiently.
+We will first give an $O((n + m) \log (n + m))$ algorithm and then a linear time algorithm.

-We assume that the input graph is 2-edge-connected.
-This is easily checked using Lemma~\ref{lem:2connectivity}.
-This guarantees that the chain decomposition is a partition of the edge set of the input graph.
-We will also use the following necessary condition for $3$-edge-connectivity.

-\begin{proposition} Let $T$ be a DFS tree with root $r$ for a graph $G$.
-If $G$ is 3-edge-connected, then the subtree of every child of $r$ must be connected to $r$ by at least two back-edges. \end{proposition}\LV{ \begin{proof} A subtree connected by at most one back-edge gives rise to a 2-edge-cut consisting of a tree-edge and a back-edge. \end{proof} }

 Using the chain decomposition, we can identify a $K_2^3$ subdivision in the graph as follows.
 We may assume that the first two back-edges explored from $r$ in the DFS have their other endpoint in the same subtree $T'$ rooted at some child of $r$.
 The first chain $C_1$ forms a cycle.
 The vertices in $C_1 \setminus r$ are then contained in $T'$.
 By assumption, the second chain is constructed by another back-edge that connects $r$ with a vertex in $T'$.
-If there is no such back-edge, Proposition~\ref{prop:two_back-edges} exhibits a $2$-edge-cut, namely the tree-edge and the back-edge connecting $r$ and $T'$.
+If there is no such back-edge, the tree edge connecting $r$ and the root of $T'$ and the back edge from $r$ into $T'$ form a $2$-edge cut.
 Let $x = t(C_2)$.
 Then $C_1\cup C_2$ forms a $K_2^3$ subdivision with branch vertices $r$ and $x$.
 The next lemma derives properties of parent-closed unions of chains.